cogwirrel/pi-nav/README.md

 # PI NAV
-Navigation for Raspberry PI using USB GPS dongle
+Navigation for Raspberry PI using a USB GPS dongle

 ## Setup
 I don't know if this'll work for you, but I had to run the following to get data from my gps dongle.